tonelloiago/english-real-time-corrector/README.md

 2. Open Google Chrome and navigate to `chrome://extensions`.
 3. Enable **Developer mode** in the top right corner.
 4. Click **Load unpacked**.
-5. Select the folder where you saved this project (`gpt-english-corrector`).
+5. Select the folder where you saved this project (`english-real-time-corrector`).
 ## Configuration
 Before using the extension, you need to provide your OpenAI API key:
 1. Click the **English Realtime Corrector** icon in your Chrome toolbar.